osrf-migration/cloudsim-wiki/Deployment.md

         InstanceProtocol: HTTP

 The second file has the following contents.
-It creates a custom security group for the load balancer which opens port 443 (https), 22 (ssh) and icmp for ping.
+It creates a custom security group for the load balancer which opens port 443 (https), 22 (ssh) and icmp for ping to be used by the client.

     option_settings:
       # Add secure listener to load balancer